 Leadership in 2021 will be about making sense of what is emerging and what is not yet obvious, to create connections and observe patterns in the intelligence available.
 This can also mean discovering polarities, alternative views and challenging assumptions.
 The leadership teams of 2021 will work through probabilities and possibilities without bias and assumption.

-8) Reasoning, problem solving, decision making and accountability – as a collective
+8) collective leadership, problem-solving, decision making and accountability

 This is also a powerful way to drive accountability and performance in a collaborative environment where multiple people are needed to work on solutions and outcomes.
 For example where there are significant challenges at hand and intelligence/experience sits across multiple functions, teams and individuals.

 It’s an unfortunate fact that the things that made you successful in your career are probably the things that will hold you back as a leader.
-We need fewer leaders who are experts and more leaders who can facilitate and harness the expertise of others.
+We need fewer leaders who are experts and more leaders who can facilitate and harness the expertise of others through collective leadership.

 In my work coaching executive teams, I encourage leaders to hold the space for new thinking and intelligence to emerge, without a sense of threat or need for control – but rather a sense of curiosity and inquisitiveness.
 Rushing to have an answer – or the answer – limits leaders’ ability to find emergent options and possibilities.

-Many of the executives I coach have learned over many years to be self sufficient, motivated by achievement and fearless in pursuing set outcomes.
-When I’m coaching executive teams, we come together to flip this mindset; we create increased faith in collective intelligence to navigate unknowns and forge paths forward.
+Many of the executives I coach have learned over many years to be self-sufficient, motivated by achievement and fearless in pursuing set outcomes.
+When I’m coaching executive teams, we come together to flip this mindset; we create increased faith in collective intelligence and collective leadership to navigate unknowns and forge paths forward.

 I encourage all leaders to use 2021 as an opportunity to ‘unlearn’, taking on the challenge of breaking open the part of your identity that’s based on success and expertise.
 To succeed in this brave new world, we need to embrace a way of being that’s about reformation, growth and evolution – true transformation, in fact.